St Andrew's Cathedral School

 “I learned that even when something feels hard, like a big solo or tricky steps, through passion and determination, we are capable of more than we might think.”

-For many students, this was their first time performing in a major production, and the growth we witnessed was inspiring.
+For many students, this was their first time performing in a major production, and while several of the leads had previous stage experience, this marked their first opportunity to take on principal roles.
 Miah Graves, who played Mary Poppins with poise and charm, shared how much she enjoyed exploring her character’s confidence and kindness.

 “I learned that even when something feels hard, like a big solo or tricky steps, through passion and determination, we are capable of more than we might think,” she said.

 The educational value of participating in a musical of this scale cannot be overstated.
-Students gained confidence, improved communication skills and had opportunities to practise commitment and responsibility – all while experiencing the joy of creating something collectively beautiful.
-The production also fostered empathy and creativity, as students breathed life into characters with very different personalities, motivations and relationships.
+Students gained confidence, improved communication skills, developed persistence and grew together as a team – all while creating something beautiful and bringing the joy of theatre to the wider school community.